ShouryaSharma277/Neobot/readme.md

-# Neobot
+# Winter

-Neobot is a discord bot which can do a lot of stuff for you:
+Winter is a discord bot which can do a lot of stuff for you:

 1. It can perform basic mathematic calculations